18 Thrilling Kedarnath Attractions

-Kedarnath is a Hindu holy town located in the Indian state of Uttarakhand.
+Kedarnath is one of the Holiest spot among four Dhams located in the Indian state of Uttarakhand.
 It is a nagar panchayat in Rudraprayag district.
 The most remote of the four Char Dham sites, Kedarnath is located in the Himalayas, about 3584m above sea level near the head of river Mandakini, and is flanked by breathtaking snow-capped peaks.
 Kedarnath hosts one of the holiest Hindu temples and is a popular destination for Hindu pilgrims from all over the world.
 Here is the complete lists of 18 Thrilling Kedarnath Attractions you must visit during your visit to Kedarnath.

 One among the pictorial locations in the Rudraprayag District, Chandrashila is placed at an elevation of 3679 meter.
 Its easy accessibility makes it a much desired trekking spot in the locality.
 Except in December to January, this peak is suitable for trekking and allied activities.
 Chandrashila trek is categorized as a moderate level trek, which would take a complete week.